-Armpit temperatures are usually the least accurate.
-Rectal temperatures provide the best readings for infants, especially those 3 months or younger, as well as children up to age 3.
+Rectal temperatures provide the most-accurate readings for infants, especially those 3 months or younger, as well as children up to age 3.
+Temperatures taken from the armpit are usually the least accurate.
 For older children and adults, oral readings are usually accurate — as long as the mouth is closed while the thermometer is in place.

-- Most digital thermometers can record temperatures from the mouth, armpit or rectum — often in a minute or less.
+- Most electronic contact thermometers can record temperatures from the forehead, mouth, armpit or rectum — often in less than one minute.

-- A digital thermometer is appropriate for newborns, infants, children and adults.
+- An electronic contact thermometer is appropriate for newborns, infants, children and adults.